frama986/omx-simple-interface/README.md

 # omx-simple-interface
-A simple python interface for OMXPlayer
+A simple Python interface for OMXPlayer